DxDyZ5/HowToUseC-FromCMDWin10/README.md

 ![image](https://github.com/DxDyZ5/HowToUseC-FromCMDWin10/assets/122232315/b587e454-4487-426d-9b02-048bec016a98)

-# if we don't want to use the full path everytime
+# If we don't want to use the full path everytime

 ## Instructions